Hospital room featuring hospital bed and CCON.

 The Challenge

-Although many NSW Health facilities had been using overbed cameras to assist in patient care, the existing technology required upgrading.
+Although many NSW Health facilities had previously used overbed cameras to assist in patient care, the existing technology required upgrading.
 Not all cameras were connected to the same network and their use and specifications were inconsistent across the state.

 eHealth NSW managed a major upgrade to regional and remote services to standardise and enhance the solution.

-Watch Carlyne's story and her experience at Batlow Hospital with a Critical Care Camera.
+Watch the story of Bianca and her mother’s experience at Batlow Hospital with a Critical Care Camera.

 CCON program on a computer screen.